 National Day of Racial Healing

-On Tuesday, communities across the state and the U.S. will come together for essential and timely conversations on racial healing, equity and justice for the fifth annual National Day of Racial Healing (NDORH).
+Tuesday, January 18 is the National Day of Racial Healing (NDORH).
+Communities across the state and the U.S. will come together for essential and timely conversations on racial healing, equity and justice for the sixth annual NDORH.

 The annual day of recognition is part of the W.K.
 Kellogg Foundation’s (WKKF) Truth, Racial Healing & Transformation (TRHT) effort, a national, community-based process of transformative, sustainable change, addressing the historic and contemporary effects of racism.

-This year’s NDORH offers more opportunities for engagement as events have shifted to a virtual format.
-In addition to a national livestream event hosted by WKKF on January 19, sites across Michigan will host their own localized events.
+WKKF will host a national livestream event tomorrow afternoon and has provided an action kit to support philanthropy and various community groups and local leaders interested in holding conversations on racial healing.
+Sites across Michigan will also host their own NDORH events.
 Michigan is home to four of the 14 TRHT collaborations in the country.
 The sites in Battle Creek, Flint, Kalamazoo and Lansing have been working deeply in TRHT efforts, supported by CMF with funding from WKKF.

 How you can get involved:

-Detroit: Wayne State University is hosting a virtual National Day of Healing from Racism event, with a focus on self-care to recover from trauma caused by racism.
-Learn more and register on Wayne State’s website.
+Detroit: In the spirit of Dr. Martin Luther King, Jr., Wayne State University’s Office of Diversity and Inclusion, Office of Multicultural Student Engagement and Wayne Law’s Detroit Equity Action Lab are collaborating to host a series of virtual National Day of Healing from Racism events, with a focus on self-care to recover from trauma caused by racism.
+Learn more.

-CMF staff will be participating in NDORH as well through an internal facilitated conversation focusing on the role of philanthropy in addressing racism and racial equity.
+CMF staff will once again engage in the NDORH by joining one of the livestream events and participating in an internal facilitated conversation focusing on the role of philanthropy in addressing racism and racial equity.